Spanish

 Hours: 24L

 The end of civil and military conflicts in the last decade of the 20th century reshapes the political landscape of Central America.
 Through selected readings of novels and short stories from representative writers, issues of immigration, displacement, and globalization are discussed to understand these changes in the region.
+Taught in Spanish.
 (Offered every three years)

 Prerequisite: 0.5 SPA credit at the 300-level